GSA/fpki-guides/_announcements/01_apple_common_removal.md

 | Yosemite (10.10) |  iOS8 | |
 | Mavericks (10.9) |  iOS7 | |

-When this occurs, government users of these iOS, macOS, and tvOS versions will receive errors when encountering instances of a Federal PKI CA-issued certificate.

-A government user will receive an error on government-furnished equipment if any of the following are true:
+Government users of these Apple Operating Systems will receive errors on government-furnished equipment if any of the following are true:

-1. Use of a PIV credential to log in to a government network
+1. Logging into a government network with a PIV credential
-2. Use of a PIV credential to authenticate to a government Virtual Private Network (VPN) endpoint <!--Is "endpoint" needed here?-->
+2. Authenticating to a government Virtual Private Network (VPN) endpoint with a PIV credential
-3. When authenticating to an internet-facing, government authentication and collaboration portal
+3. Authenticating to an internet-facing, government collaboration portal <!--"Authenticating to an...authentication portal" (two authentications)?
+With a PIV credential?-->
-4. When browsing with Safari, Chrome, Edge, or Internet Explorer to a government **intranet** website that uses a Federal PKI CA-issued TLS/SSL certificate<!--If it's FPKI CA-issued, then it validates to COMMON...?-->
+4. Browsing with Safari, Chrome, Edge, or Internet Explorer to a government **intranet** website that uses a Federal PKI CA-issued TLS/SSL certificate
-5. When opening an email in Apple Mail or Microsoft Outlook that was digitally signed using a Federal PKI CA-issued certificate
+5. Opening an Apple Mail or Microsoft Outlook email that was digitally signed using a Federal PKI CA-issued certificate
-6. When opening a Microsoft Office document that was digitally signed with a Federal PKI CA-issued certificate
+6. Opening a Microsoft Office document that was digitally signed with a Federal PKI CA-issued certificate

 {% include alert-info.html content="If you are unsure whether your applications will be affected, email us at: fpki@gsa.gov." %}

-This change will also impact federal agency's partners that rely on COMMON&mdash;for example, a Department of Defense employee sending a digitally signed email to a business partner. <!--"For example," in this case, can't start a new sentence.
-This instance would be a sentence fragment (no verb).
-I know LaChelle did this with MS Hot Topic, but it's incorrect.-->
+This change will also impact Federal Government partners that rely on COMMON&mdash;for example, a Department of Defense employee sending a digitally signed email to a business partner. <!--"For example," in this case, can't start a new sentence, because it would be a sentence fragment (no verb), which isn't correct.-->

 You can mitigate the risk to government missions, intranets, applications, and government-furnished equipment.

+## What Should I Do?

 {% include alert-info.html content="The following procedures are intended for network engineers." %}

-## What Should I Do?

-To limit the impact to your agency, you'll need to install COMMON as a trusted root certificate on all government-furnished, Apple devices.
+To limit the impact to your agency, you will need to install COMMON as a trusted root certificate on all government-furnished Apple devices.
 Several methods for installing COMMON are given below. <!--We say above that this announcement will be updated.
 No need to repeat that.-->

 {% include alert-warning.html content="You should never install a root certificate without verifying it." %}

-You can use the following certificate details to verify that your downloaded copy of the COMMON root certificate is authentic:
+**FIX** You can use the following certificate details to verify the authenticity of your downloaded copy of the COMMON root certificate:

 | **Federal Common Policy CA (FCPCA/COMMON)**  | **Certificate Details**                             |
 | :--------  | :-------------------------------     |